-We began conducting certain business transactions in the euro on January 1, 1999, and changed our functional currency for the effected countries to the euro on January 1, 2000.
-The conversion to the euro has not had and is not expected to have a significant operational impact or a material financial impact on the results of operations, financial position, or liquidity of our European businesses.
+The Company began conducting certain business transactions in the euro on January 1, 1999, and changed its functional currency for the effected countries to the euro on January 1, 2000.
+The conversion to the euro has not had and is not expected to have a significant operational impact or a material financial impact on the results of operations, financial position, or liquidity of the Company's European businesses.